symfony/symfony-docs/create_framework/12-dependency-injection.rst

 on your own and to better understand how the Symfony2 framework works internally.

-If you want to learn more, I highly recommend you to read the source code of the `Silex`_ micro-framework, and especially its `Application`_ class.
+If you want to learn more, read the source code of the `Silex`_ micro-framework, and especially its `Application`_ class.

 Have fun!